i7m7r8/IVR/README.md

-# 🦞 Kira — The First AI That Knows You Longer Than You've Known Yourself
+# 🦞 IVR — The First AI That Knows You Longer Than You've Known Yourself

 <div align="center">